Shweta-Garbhe/EatOut/08 - Lets Get Classy/08 - Let's Get Classy.md

 ## 1: How do you create `Nested Routes` react-router-dom configuration?

-A: We can create a `Nested Routes` inside a react router configuration as follows: first call createBrowserRouter for routing different pages
+- We can create a `Nested Routes` inside a react router configuration as follows: first call createBrowserRouter for routing different pages

 ```